Peter Nicol Russell (PNR) Memorial Medal

 - The National President or representative will contact the Peter Nicol Russell Memorial Medal winner to advise of their selection and inform them that a formal invitation will be extended to receive the award.
 The presentation, by the National President, might be on the occasion of the Annual General Meeting of Engineers Australia, or on another occasion deemed suitable by the Honours and Awards Committee or the National President.

-- The award consists of a framed certificate and medal prescribed by Council.
+- The award consists of a framed certificate and medal prescribed by the Board.